Thaer-F-Ali/Python-Raster/README.md

 # Python-Raster
-This program is for meaasuring health of vegetation in remote sensing using NDVI. from osgeo import gdal import numpy as np
+This program is for meaasuring health of vegetation in remote sensing using NDVI.
+This program measures NDVI for two images together. from osgeo import gdal import numpy as np